johnjac-cisco/local-task-master/README.md

 ## Licensing

-Task Master is licensed under the MIT License with Commons Clause.
+Local Task Master is licensed under the MIT License with Commons Clause.
 This means you can:

 ✅ **Allowed**:

-- Use Task Master for any purpose (personal, commercial, academic)
+- Use Local Task Master for any purpose (personal, commercial, academic)
 - Modify the code
 - Distribute copies
-- Create and sell products built using Task Master
+- Create and sell products built using Local Task Master

 ❌ **Not Allowed**:

-- Sell Task Master itself
+- Sell Local Task Master itself
-- Offer Task Master as a hosted service
+- Offer Local Task Master as a hosted service
-- Create competing products based on Task Master
+- Create competing products based on Local Task Master

 See the [LICENSE](LICENSE) file for the complete license text and [licensing details](docs/licensing.md) for more information.